What’s included in our valuation reports?

 The valuation process is a detailed systematic procedure a licensed valuer follows to determine the market value or rental value of a property.
 Steps involved in valuation process are as follows:

-- Written Instructions are required from client to comply with the Land Valuers Licensing Board of WA which need to include the name of the instructing party, the property address, the purpose the valuation is required and date of valuation.
+- Written Instructions are required from client to comply with the Department of Mines, Industry Regulation & Safety requirements which need to include the name of the instructing party, the property address, the purpose the valuation is required and date of valuation.
 Additional information such as contact details or the instructing party, contact details for the person who will provide access to the property, any building plans and leases, current rental income and tenants details if applicable and an agreement to our terms of trade.